salsaflow/salsaflow/README.md

 * [version](https://github.com/salsaflow/salsaflow/blob/develop/commands/version/README.md)
 * [version bump](https://github.com/salsaflow/salsaflow/blob/develop/commands/version/bump/README.md)

-SalsaFlow can only be used when you are within a project repository.
+SalsaFlow can only be used when you are within a project repository (except the `pkg` subcommands, these can be used anywhere).

-The repository is automagically initialised when you run any SalsaFlow command there.
-SalsaFlow uses a couple of git hooks, which are installed as a part of the initialisation process.
+The repository is automagically initialised when you run any SalsaFlow command there, but you can also trigger the process by running `repo init`.
+SalsaFlow uses a couple of git hooks, which are installed during the initialisation process.

 You probably want to read the following section about SalsaFlow configuration before doing anything serious since SalsaFlow will anyway refuse to do anything